-5. Terms and definitions
+5 Terms and Definitions

-The common terminology used for the different origins and methods of produced hydrogen investigated is presented in a specific documenti.
 The common terminology used for the different origins and methods of produced hydrogen investigated in this document is presented in this section.
-The terms and definitions used by various international organisations (e.g. IEC, ISO) have been adopted whenever possible.
+The terms and definitions used by various international organisations (e.g. IEC, ISO) have been adopted whenever possible

-5.1.
-Quantification of the carbon footprint of a product
+5.1 Quantification of the Carbon Footprint of a Product

-5.1.1.
-Allocation
+5.1.1 Allocation